OPINION: Baba Ijesha And The Limit Of Jokes - Concise News

 Rape victims suffer a sense of abuse that goes beyond physical injury.
 They may become skeptical of men and experience feelings of embarrassment and disgrace.
 Victims who suffer rape trauma syndrome experience physical symptoms such as headaches, sleep disturbances, and fatigue.

-Sadly, occurrences of rape call to question not only our sense of justice, but our civilization as a people.
+Sadly, occurrence of cases of rape calls to question not only our sense of justice, but our civilization as a people.
 Now, let’s attempt to examine why some men engage in the heinous crime of rape.

 According to experts, rape mostly occurs as result of a violent craving to control the victim, rather than an attempt to achieve sexual fulfillment.
 Hence, rape is considered as an act of violence, rather than sexual gratification.